-Generic Name: butorphanol (injection) (byoo TOR fa nole)
+Generic Name: butorphanol (injection) (bue TOR fa nol)

 Brand Name: Stadol

-Butorphanol is an opioid pain medication.
-An opioid is sometimes called a narcotic.
+Stadol is an opioid pain medication, sometimes called a narcotic.

-You should not use butorphanol if you are allergic to it, or if you have recently used narcotic medications and have become dependent on them.
+You should not use Stadol if you are allergic to it, or if you have:

 liver or kidney disease;

-Butorphanol can pass into breast milk and may harm a nursing baby.
+Butorphanol can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Follow all directions on your prescription label.
-Butorphanol can slow or stop your breathing.
-Never use butorphanol in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Follow the directions on your prescription label and read all medication guides.
+Never use Stadol in larger amounts, or for longer than prescribed.
+Tell your doctor if you feel an increased urge to use more of Stadol.

-Do not stop using butorphanol suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using butorphanol.
+Do not stop using Stadol suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

-Store butorphanol at room temperature away from moisture and heat.
+Store Stadol at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Since butorphanol is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since Stadol is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A butorphanol overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+A Stadol overdose can be fatal, especially in a child or other person using the medicine without a prescription.
+Overdose symptoms may include slow heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, very slow breathing, or coma.

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how butorphanol will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how Stadol will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Call your doctor at once if you have: